-A.6.3 Usage Viewpoint A.6.3.3 Applications (Section 6.3.3) A general statement of the typical applications that rely on this connectivity technology and the reason for using the connectivity technology.
+A.6.3.3 Applications (Section 6.3.3)

+A general statement of the typical applications that rely on this connectivity technology and the reason for using the connectivity technology.

 DDS is already proven in mission-critical systems in industries ranging from smart transportation to healthcare to smart energy, and also aerospace & defense.
-Reasons for using DDS include: Ease of Integration: The data-centric approach used by DDS allows the definition of common and extensible data models for seamless Information Technology (IT) / Operational Technology (OT) interoperability.
-Its loose and anonymous datasharing abstraction completely hides connectivity and topology details from applications.
-Performance Efficiency and Scalability: DDS implementations can achieve point-topoint latencies that are as low as 30 μsec. and throughput of several million messages per second.
-It uses a very efficient wire protocol, content- and timebased filtering.
-When properly architected, DDS-based systems can achieve nearlinear scalability.
-Advanced Security: The OMG DDS Security Specification defines a comprehensive Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.
-DDS provides standardized authentication, encryption, access control and logging capabilities to enable secure data connectivity end-to-end in an IoT system.
-QoS-Enabled: A rich set of QoS policies allows DDS to control of all aspects of data distribution, such as timeliness, traffic prioritization, reliability and resource usage.
-Scalable Discovery: For large-scale dynamic systems, DDS offers automatic discovery that provides plug-and-play functionality to simplify system integration and orchestration.
-Applicability: DDS can transparently address peer-to-peer, device-to-device, device-to-cloud and cloud-to-cloud communication.
-Implementations are available for embedded, mobile, web, enterprise and cloud applications.
-Future Proof: The OMG DDS middleware specification enables end-to-end vendor interoperability and eases IoT system development and integration through fully open, future-proof APIs with no vendor lock in.
-A.6.3.4 Typical What function or where in the system this technology is typically used?
-Usage (Section 2.2) Data plane (Data Collection; Data Distribution; Data Streaming) Control plane (Commands &amp; Status; Orchestration) Monitoring plane (Remote Monitoring &amp; Diagnostics) Management plane (Events, Analytics &amp; Alarms; User Interfaces) A.6.3.5 Operations (Section 2.3.8) Can one monitor, manage, and dynamically replace elements of the connectivity function?
-Yes, one can monitor and manage a data-space simply by adding an application to participate in data-space.
-One can also simply replace a participant in the data space by another.
+Reasons for using DDS include:

+- Ease of integration: The data-centric approach used by DDS allows the definition of common and extensible data models for seamless Information Technology (IT)/Operational Technology (OT) interoperability.
+Its anonymous data-sharing abstraction completely hides connectivity and topology details from applications and allows a system to be assembled from independently developed loosely coupled components. - Performance efficiency and scalability: DDS implementations can achieve point-to-point latencies that are as low as 30 μsec. and throughput of several million messages per second.
+It uses an efficient wire protocol, content- and time-based filtering.
+When properly architected, DDS-based systems can achieve near-linear scalability. - Advanced security: The OMG DDS Security Specification defines a comprehensive Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.
+DDS provides standardized authentication, encryption, access control and logging capabilities to enable secure data connectivity end-to-end in an IoT system. - QoS-enabled: A rich set of QoS policies allows DDS to control of all aspects of data distribution, such as timeliness, traffic prioritization, reliability and resource usage. - Scalable discovery: For large-scale dynamic systems, DDS offers automatic discovery that provides plug-and-play functionality to simplify system integration and orchestration. - Applicability: DDS can transparently address peer-to-peer, device-to-device, device-to-cloud and cloud-to-cloud communication.
+Implementations are available for embedded, mobile, web, enterprise and cloud applications. - Future proof: The OMG DDS middleware specification enables end-to-end vendor interoperability and eases IoT system development and integration through fully open, future-proof APIs with no vendor lock in.

+A.6.3.4 Typical Usage (Section 6.3.4)